-The regulation and reform of "benchmarks" may adversely affect the value of Notes linked to or referencing such "benchmarks"
+The regulation and reform of ''benchmarks'' may adversely affect the value of Notes linked to or referencing such ''benchmarks''

-Interest rates and indices which are deemed to be "benchmarks" (including EURIBOR and LIBOR) are the subject of recent national and international regulatory guidance and proposals for reform.
+Interest rates and indices which are deemed to be "benchmarks" (including EURIBOR) are the subject of recent national and international regulatory guidance and proposals for reform.
 Some of these reforms are already effective whilst others are still to be implemented.
 These reforms may cause such benchmarks to perform differently than in the past, to disappear entirely, or have other consequences which cannot be predicted.
 Any such consequence could have a material adverse effect on any Notes linked to or referencing such a "benchmark".
-Regulation (EU) 2016/1011 (as amended) (the "Benchmarks Regulation") was published in the Official Journal of the EU on 29 June 2016 and applies to the provision of benchmarks, the contribution of input data to a benchmark and the use of a benchmark within the EU and the UK.
+Regulation (EU) 2016/1011 (as amended) (the "Benchmarks Regulation") was published in the Official Journal of the EU on 29 June 2016 and applies to the provision of benchmarks, the contribution of input data to a benchmark and the use of a benchmark within the EU.
+The Benchmarks Regulation, as it forms part of UK domestic law by virtue of the EUWA (the "UK BMR"), applies to the provision of benchmarks, the contribution of input data to a benchmark and the use of a benchmark within the UK.

-The Benchmarks Regulation could have a material impact on any Notes linked to or referencing a "benchmark", in particular, if the methodology or other terms of the "benchmark" are changed in order to comply with the requirements of the Benchmarks Regulation.
+The Benchmarks Regulation and the UK BMR could have a material impact on any Notes linked to or referencing a "benchmark", in particular, if the methodology or other terms of the "benchmark" are changed in order to comply with the requirements of the Benchmarks Regulation or UK BMR.
 Such changes could, among other things, have the effect of reducing, increasing or otherwise affecting the volatility of the published rate or level of the "benchmark".

 More broadly, any of the international or national reforms, or the general increased regulatory scrutiny of "benchmarks", could increase the costs and risks of administering or otherwise participating in the setting of a "benchmark" and complying with any such regulations or requirements.
-Such factors may have the following effects on certain "benchmarks" (including EURIBOR and LIBOR): (i) discourage market participants from continuing to administer or contribute to the "benchmark"; (ii) trigger changes in the rules or methodologies used in the "benchmark"; or (iii) lead to the disappearance of the "benchmark".
+Such factors may have the following effects on certain "benchmarks" (including EURIBOR): (i) discourage market participants from continuing to administer or contribute to the "benchmark"; (ii) trigger changes in the rules or methodologies used in the "benchmark"; or (iii) lead to the disappearance of the "benchmark".
 Any of the above changes or any other consequential changes as a result of international or national reforms or other initiatives or investigations, could have a material adverse effect on the value of and return on any Notes linked to or referencing a "benchmark".

-Investors should consult their own independent advisers and make their own assessment about the potential risks imposed by the Benchmarks Regulation reforms in making any investment decision with respect to any Notes linked to or referencing a "benchmark".
+Investors should consult their own independent advisers and make their own assessment about the potential risks imposed by the Benchmarks Regulation and UK BMR reforms in making any investment decision with respect to any Notes linked to or referencing a "benchmark".

-Future discontinuance of LIBOR or any other benchmark may adversely affect the value of Floating Rate Notes and/or Fixed Rate Reset Notes which reference or are linked to LIBOR or such other benchmark
+Future discontinuance of a benchmark may adversely affect the value of Floating Rate Notes and/or Fixed Rate Reset Notes which reference or are linked to that benchmark